Announcement, Awards

 Best Card For SMBs: Brim Financial

 This year’s Best Card for SMBs goes to Brim Financial for its unified, API-first SMB card and spend management platform, which enables banks, credit unions, and fintechs to launch modern card programs in weeks.
-By consolidating fragmented legacy systems into a single stack, Brim allows business owners to issue physical and virtual cards instantly, set spend controls, automate accounts payable, and integrate smoothly with accounting and ERP systems such as QuickBooks and NetSuite.
-Its platform supports multi-currency programs, embedded financing, and community-linked rewards, helping SMBs save time and focus on growth.
-Live with institutions such as Canadian Western Bank, Laurentian Bank, and Affinity Credit Union, Brim’s infrastructure equips traditional financial institutions with modern SMB card and expense management solutions.
+The platform supports credit and prepaid cards — physical or virtual, one-time or recurring — along with multiple payment methods, including traditional card rails, near real-time payment networks, and multi-currency, cross-border capabilities.
+By consolidating fragmented legacy systems into a single stack, Brim enables institutions to onboard SMB clients in near real time, whether online, in-branch, or in the field.
+Institutions can also monitor spend, embed lending and term financing directly into the experience, and integrate smoothly with accounting and ERP systems such as QuickBooks and NetSuite.
+Meanwhile, business owners can set admin-, department-, and employee-level controls, issue cards instantly, and automate supplier, invoice, and broader accounts payable workflows.
+Live with some of the leading institutions, Brim equips traditional financial institutions with modern SMB card and expense management solutions.

 0 comments on “The Best in SMB Finance: Announcing Tearsheet’s 2025 Winners”